geneweb/geneweb/README.md

 ### MacOS

-Apple provides a security mechanism preventing users from executing application which are not provided by authenticated developpers.
+Apple provides a security mechanism preventing users from executing application which are not provided by authenticated developers.
 Such applications cannot be started by double-clicking on their icons.
 Apple provides a two step mechanism circumventing this security:
 * right-click on the application icon (```gwd``` and ```gwsetup```).
 This will pop-up a window